deco3500/hivemind/README.md

 #### Original Idea
 ![Original Idea Poster](http://i.imgur.com/QfMrIi9.png)

 In order to refine this idea, we produced multiple stages of mockups for the purpose of determining how exactly users would interact with this specific concept.
+The prototyping that was undertaken for Hivemind proved to be a valuable source of research for the final stage of the project; completing the final design.
+The prototypes allowed an insight into the types of users who were most likely to use Hivemind, and where any flaws occurred in the design at any given time.
+Through both paper and digital prototyping we were able to continually improve the designs in order to meet our initial problem space and develop a proper solution.

 ![Example Paper Prototype](https://camo.githubusercontent.com/aeadca8d87db96837634da5d941bb7e70fe82715/687474703a2f2f692e696d6775722e636f6d2f4d305a326c307a2e6a7067)
 #### [Click here for more information on the paper prototyping](https://github.com/deco3500/hivemind/wiki/Paper-Prototype)